kreauniv/comp350/source/git.rst

 You've already seen one kind of tag -- we called them "branches".
-The only difference between a "branch" and a "tag" is that a "tag" stays associated with the change-set forever whereas the change-set to which a branch label is associated will get updated every time you make a new commit to the branch.
+The only difference between a "branch" and a "tag" is that a "tag" stays associated with the change-set forever whereas the association between a branch label and a change-set will get updated every time you make a new commit to the branch.
+In other words, the branch label will get re-associated with the new change-set you committed to the branch.

 You could say a "tag" is an immutable "constant" and a branch is a "variable".